Foreign policy of the Biden administration: ASEAN

-On October 27, 2021, President Biden attended a virtual summit with ASEAN (East Asia Summit) which was last attended by a U.S. president in 2017.
+On October 27, 2021, President Biden attended a virtual summit with ASEAN (East Asia Summit), which was last attended by a U.S. president in 2017.
 Biden urged "shared vision for a region where every country can compete and succeed on a level playing field."
 The 9 of 10 attending ASEAN members were Brunei, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
-Myanmar's military government skipped the summit amid controversies with Brunei, current chair of the summit, and Cambodia.
+Myanmar's military government skipped the summit amid controversies with Brunei, the current chair of the summit, and Cambodia.
 Biden's comments on the summit focused on democracy in the region and the international rules-based order.
 The National Security Council's East Asia director, Edgard Kagan, clarified the aims of the Quad as not intended to be "an Asian NATO" and exists alongside the existing ASEAN.
-Additionally, the White House planned to fund $102 million towards climate, health, economic and education programs to advance strategic partnership with ASEAN.
+Additionally, the White House planned to fund $102 million towards climate, health, economic, and education programs to advance a strategic partnership with ASEAN.

 In 2022, President Biden announced the elevation of US-ASEAN relations to a Comprehensive Strategic Partnership (CSP) at the U.S.–ASEAN Summit in Phnom Penh.

 In September 2023, Vice President Kamala Harris attended the 11th US–ASEAN summit in Jakarta.
-In her prepared remarks, she announced a planned establishment of the first U.S.-ASEAN Center in Washington D.C. through a public-private partnership, with a mission of further strengthening US-ASEAN ties.
+In her prepared remarks, she announced a planned establishment of the first U.S.-ASEAN Center in Washington, D.C. through a public-private partnership, with a mission of further strengthening US-ASEAN ties.